Frequently Asked Questions about the PARCC

 Public education advocates have criticized the new graduation regulations’ failure to follow state laws and the New Jersey constitution, and their negative impact on high needs students and districts.
 A legal challenge to the new regulations is expected to be filed in the fall of 2016.

-The new regulations also can be reversed by the next Governor of New Jersey, who will take office no later than January 2018.
-Phil Murphy, the only declared candidate for Governor as of September 2016, has committed to eliminating both the PARCC test and the requirement that New Jersey students pass a standardized test in order to graduate from high school.
-There is substantial pressure on other possible candidates for Governor to do likewise.
+The new regulations also can be reversed by the Governor of New Jersey.
+Governor Murphy, while on the campaign trail, committed to eliminating both the PARCC test and the requirement that New Jersey students pass a standardized test in order to graduate from high school.

 4. Could my child be required to “sit & stare” while her/his peers are taking the PARCC tests?